 Collective trusts other than the SVF: The fair value of participation units held in the collective trust funds are based on their net asset values, as reported by the managers of the collective trust funds and as supported by the unit prices of actual purchase and sale transactions occurring as of or close to the financial statement date (level 2 inputs).
 The investment objective of the S&P 500 Index Fund is to achieve a return, before the assessment of fees, that closely approximates the return of the Standard & Poor's 500 Composite Stock Price Index.
 Underlying investments of the fund consist primarily of common stocks.
 The investment objective of the Aggregate Bond Index Fund is to achieve a return, before the assessment of fees, that closely approximates the return of fixed-income investments.
 Underlying investments of the fund consist primarily of bonds.
+The investment objective of the Target Retirement Income Trust is to provide current income and capital appreciation.
+The investment objective of the collective trust funds is to provide growth of capital and current income.
+Underlying investments of the fund consist of fixed income and mixed-asset equities.
 The collective trust funds provide for daily redemptions by the Plan at reported net asset values per share, with no advance notice requirement.